-- 1. Positive valuation increment was calculated on structures only. - 2.
-Owner-Occupied mill levy utilized for calculation purposes. - 3.
-Calculations based on build-out schedule. - 4.
-Assumes equalized factor rate of 94%.
+- 1. Calculations based on build-out schedule. - 2.
+Assumes equalized factor rate of 92%.

-Since the TIF is a pay-as-you-go for the developer's portion and the City is reimbursing itself through collected tax increment, the plan is feasible.
+Since the City is reimbursing itself through collected tax increment, the plan is feasible.
 The City will collect only such tax increments as are collected in the tax increment fund.
 The above sheet is only an estimate and will be subject to actual collections.
-This document represents the feasibility study required under Tax Increment District Law Section 11-9-13

-(Subsections 2, 4 and 5).
+This document represents the feasibility study required under Tax Increment District Law Section 11-9-13 (Subsections 2, 4 and 5).
 The study concludes that the proposed redevelopment project in the project area is feasible.